-Infusions of herbs such as nettles and oatstraw extract vitamins and minerals.
-They use much larger quantities of herbs and hours-long steeping times.
+Infusions of herbs such as nettles and oatstraw extract vitamins and minerals from nutritive herbs.
+They use much larger quantities than tea and require hours-long steeping times.
 Get the directions here.

 Whether you make herbal tea from a bag, tincture, ready made blend, or capsule, or you make your own herbal tea from scratch, enjoying a cup or more a day is one of life's pleasures you can feel really good about enjoying.
 By all means sit down and enjoy sipping your brew throughout the day.
 Enjoy a few deep breaths and mindful moments before picking the pace back up.
 Your mind and body will thank you.

 Herbal tea benefits are not limited to targeted specific needs.
 Herbs in general bestow many health benefits depending on the compounds they contain.
-For example, a chai tea containing ginger, cloves, cardamom provide anti-oxidants as well as digestive and anti-inflammatory benefits.
+For example, chai tea containing ginger, cloves, cardamom provide anti-oxidants as well as digestive and anti-inflammatory benefits.
 Chamomile tea helps you relax and settles a nervous tummy.
 Plus they provide much needed water.
-If you drink infusions, they will provide you with vitamins and minerals.
-It is good for you and yummy to drink!
+If you make herbal tea infusions and drink them on a regular basis, they will provide you with a steady supply of vitamins and minerals.
+They are good for you and yummy to drink!